sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 **Cons**

-- Not designed to display very large images

-- Learning curve: complex  in understanding and implementation
+- Complex structure and difficult implementation

-- Compared to other website it does not have video support,there may be issues when using iframe
+- Limited features.
+No Videos, Iframe, or thumbnails support

 - If your project requires a highly customized and complex user interface for image galleries, you might find that PhotoSwipe has limitation

 ### Keen Slider

 <figure class="blog-images" data-src="keen-slider.png" data-lg-size="1200-630">
     <img src="keen-slider.png" alt="Keen Slider"/>